lostintangent/whiteboard/README.md

 1. If the host closes the whiteboard, then the existing content is lost.
 Guests can close/re-open the whiteboard, but the host currently can't.
 If the host does close it, then the whiteboard can still be used and shared, but the previous content will be cleared.

-1. Any changes that are made to the whiteboard, while it's in the background (i.e. not the active tab) won't be syncronized.
-Therefore, all participants currently need to have the whiteboard focused in order to collaborate.

 1. The cursor for other participants aren't displayed (like they are within source files).

 1. Read-only guests are able to edit the whiteboard, which probably doesn't make sense.